mozilla/releasewarrior/releases/firefox-esr-52.5.0esr.md

 ### Issues
 - callek: [Bug 1415268](https://bugzil.la/1415268) - ISE when submitting build 2 via shipit.
 Addressed for build2 by not submitting as many partials
+- callek: Final Verify failed due to a bad tools checkout.
+Reran with tc cli